 “The missing middle and affordability of insurance products should be focus of the industry.
 Economic losses are far more than the insured losses and there is a huge protection gap in the country.
 Insurance entities particularly the insurance intermediaries should create awareness about covering missing middle, said Subramanian.

-“ Also, for covering missing middle, remuneration of insurance intermediaries should be moderated keeping mind the issue of affordability and the larger interest of insurance penetration,” stressed Subramanian.
+“ Also, for covering missing middle, remuneration of insurance intermediaries should be moderated keeping in mind the issue of affordability and the larger interest of insurance penetration.
+The government also has to ensure some income for the insurance companies which are implementing its schemes as they are commercial entities,” stressed Subramanian.

 Naveen Jha, MD & CEO, SBI General Insurance, said,government’s financial inclusion programme now includes insurance that will help insurance penetration..